DOING A PROJECT

 The digestive system

-The digestive system begins in the mouth and ends in the anus.
-It consists of one long tube called the digestive tube.
-As food goes down the digestive tube, different organs are involved in the process.
+As food goes down the digestive tube, different organs are involved in the

 How the digestive system works